6 Picturesque Yadkin Valley Wineries with Dry Wines in NC

 - Dobbins Creek Vineyards

-Method to our Order of Yadkin Valley Wineries Visitation
+Method to Our Order of Yadkin Valley Wineries Visitation

 The order we visited is what we recommend if you want to visit them all in three days, Friday to Sunday.
 And yes, particularly those three days of a weekend, because they're only open on certain days.

-For instance, some of the wineries are closed on Sunday, which is partially why we saved Laurel Gray and Dobbins Creek for a Sunday: those two are the Yadkin Valley wineries of the six that are open Sundays.
+For instance, some of the wineries are closed on Sunday, which is partially why we saved Laurel Gray and Dobbins Creek for a Sunday: those two are the Yadkin Valley wineries of the six open Sundays.

 There's another reason we know now, in retrospect, that our schedule was great.
 It was thoughtfully planned with the proximity of the wineries in mind.
 But how we experienced them from a topographical standpoint also worked out because of the views.